enix/ansible-logstash/README.md

 - Add RedHat compatibility
 - Must find a way to not install plugins each time (list output check)
 - When Ansible 2.3 available widely, use logstash_plugins module
-- Add support for template configuration (either a full directory or filelisting)
 - Use synchronize instead of copy for configuration to support deletion of files

 Changelog